If you’re a dog owner you know that feeling all too well. You’re sat on the couch relaxing, maybe watching TV. Maybe you’ve got visitors.

 If your dog farts too much, there are some steps you can take to reduce the number of farts.

-What you feed your dog can be a major reason why your dog farts so much.
+What you feed your dog can be a major reason why they fart so much.
 If you give your dog a lot of treats and a wide variety of dog foods, this can cause a lot of flatulence.